ArthurJCQ/php-coding-standard/README.md

 ### PHPMD

-In your project, create a `pphmd.xml` file and fill it up with :
+In your project, create a `phpmd.xml` file and fill it up with :

 ```xml
 <?xml version="1.0"?>